ssayols/GPSskyrunners/README.md

 ```

 ## TODO

-- fix: read the GPX file only once instead of doing it at every function (tab).
-- download the map right after the GPX file is loaded.
-- show the run summary together with the map.
-Let the user click a km and highlight it in the map.
+- highlight km in the map.

 ## Acknowledgements
 The idea and actually much of the code comes from a great entry in the [Rcrastinate blog](http://rcrastinate.blogspot.de/2014/09/stay-on-track-plotting-gps-tracks-with-r.html).